Beaches, museums, amusement parks - Destin and Fort Walton were made for family fun.

 Topsail Hill Preserve State Park, 7525 W County Hwy 30A, in Santa Rosa Beach, 10 miles east of Destin, is a long, linear park that has a good mix of easy and difficult trails, with more than 15 miles of hiking.
 The Morris Lake Nature Trail, a loop through Topsail’s spectacular dunes, is considered the toughest, but most rewarding.

 Turkey Creek Park, 340 John Sims Pkwy.
-West, in nearby Niceville has a broad, one-mile boardwalk trail, with a canoe landing and platforms for visitors to jump into the cool stream.
+West, in nearby Niceville has a broad, one-mile boardwalk trail, with a canoe landing and platforms for visitors to jump into the cool stream-- a teen favorite!

 Wild Willy’s Adventure Zone, 1306 Miracle Strip Pkwy.
 Southeast, in Okaloosa Island is a dinosaur-themed adventure park with an indoor arcade, laser tag and 4-D movie theater.

 Fat Daddy’s Arcade, 20009 Emerald Coast Pkwy., in Destin is another arcade option, with more than 120 games and prizes for redeemed points.